 In the meantime, back to the core question: What's the difference between an MSP and an MSSP?
 The definitions will spark plenty of debate but...

-- An MSSP goes the extra yard.
+- An MSSP focuses on one thing -- security -- and avoids the general purpose IT distractions.
 They go all in on security.
-In the MSP’s case, it may involve building out a far more comprehensive security practice.
+In the MSP's case, it may involve building out a far more comprehensive security practice.
 It may involve building out a dedicated security practice or spinning off a business.